Learning Neural Networks by Neuron Pursuit: Experimental Details

-We run the NP algorithm until the training error drops below 0.005.
+We run the NP algorithm until the training error drops below 0.01 or until 61 iterations are completed.
 In the first iteration, the constrained NCF is maximized using projected gradient ascent with step-size 0.25 for 6000 iterations.
-In subsequent iteration, we use step-size 0.5 for 5000 iterations.
+In subsequent iteration, we use 5000 iterations and different step-sizes $\{0.4, 0.6\}$.
 The initial weights are sampled uniformly from the unit-norm sphere, and we use $H=10$ different random initializations to identify the most dominant KKT point.

-The scalar $\delta$ is chosen in a similar way as in \Cref{sphere_exp}, except that in the first iteration $\delta$ is first set to 0.5.
-After each neuron addition, we trained the network using full-batch gradient descent for 500,000 iterations with varying step-sizes.
-We begin with 0.005 and compute the training loss every 50,000 iterations.
-If the loss increases, step-size is halved and the weights are reset to their previous state.
+The scalar $\delta$ in the first iteration was set to 0.5.
+For subsequent iterations, we first choose $\delta = 0.01\|\rvw\|_2$, where $\|\rvw\|_2$ denotes the norm of the weights at the end of the previous iteration.
+For this $\delta$, if the training loss exceeds the loss before adding the neuron, then $\delta$ is reduced multiplicatively by a factor of 0.8.
+We repeat this procedure up to 10 times.
+After each neuron addition, we trained the network using full-batch gradient descent for 500,000 iterations with different step-sizes: $\{0.007, 0.005\}$.
+Also, we compute the training loss every 50,000 iterations, and if the loss increases, step-size is halved and the weights are reset to their previous state.
 This halving occurs at most four times.
-Also, these many iterations are not needed in the initial stages of training, it becomes important later, where the optimization can be slower to converge. \Cref{fig:pvr_ext} depicts the evolution of training and test error, along with the absolute value of the learned weights, for two additional independent runs.
+If the training error is below 0.4, then the number of iterations is increased to $2\times 10^6$, since after this point the step-size has typically shrunk substantially, slowing optimization. \Cref{fig:pvr_ext} depicts the evolution of training and test error, along with the absolute value of the learned weights, for two additional independent runs.